 In Miller v.
 Casey, 730 F.2d 773 (D.C.
 Cir.
-1984), the Court of Appeals upheld a might flow from substantive admissions or denials.
+1984), the Court of Appeals upheld a Glomar response under Exemptions 1 and 3 upon descriptions of specific probable harms that might flow from substantive admissions or denials.
 The request in Miller was for: